NeighborhoodPM/NPM_Simscape/README.md

 # NPM_Simscape
 Neighborhood phase margin method in Simscape.

+# Note that
+This work has been merged into: https://github.com/Fractional-order-controller/FOFC_Benchmark

 # Citation
 Bo Shang, Chengdong Wu, YangQuan Chen.
 Neighborhood optimization method for shaping Bode plot with larger phase margin [C].
 The 2019 Symposium on Small Unmanned Aerial Vehicle Technologies and Applications (SUAVTA), 2019 (accepted).
 ```